PaulDance/cargo-liner/README.md

           It will, for example, redownload, recompile and reinstall every configured package when used in conjunction with `--skip-check`.

+          [default: false]

       --no-force
-          Negation of `--force` that overrides it and restores the default behavior as if absent
+          Negation of `--force` that overrides it and restores the default behavior as if absent, i.e. don't pass the argument onto Cargo

   -v, --verbose...
           Be more verbose.
 Use multiple times to be more and more so